 Pour the dry ingredients into the wet ingredients.
 Mix well.

 Stir in almond butter and chocolate chips.
 Mix well, making sure almond butter is incorporated into the batter.

 Bake for 25-30 minutes or until the tops are slightly brown and a toothpick inserted comes out clean.

 - This recipe is SUPER freezer friendly!
 Cool the muffins to room temperature, put them in a zip top bag and store in the freezer for up to 3 months.
 Thaw overnight in the refrigerator or microwave in 10 second intervals until thawed.

 - Peanut butter can be substituted for the almond butter if you don't have almond butter on hand.

-- Baked oatmeal can be made with either dairy milk or your favorite dairy-free milk.
+- Baked oatmeal can be made with either dairy milk or your favorite non-dairy milk.